lionelmace/jenkins-x-iks/README.md

     Using namespace 'jx' from context named 'jxcluster/boumltjf0rljb7kbmbu0' on server 'https://c2.eu-de.containers.cloud.ibm.com:25118'.
     ```

-## Activate the IBM Cloud Container Registry
+## Using the IBM Cloud Container Registry (after Jenkins-X has installed)

-1. Create a namespace in the IBM Cloud Container Registry Service that matches your GitHub organization name.
+1. Create a namespace in the IBM Cloud Container Registry Service that matches your GitHub organization name or your GitHub username.
 If the names do not match, then Jenkins-X cannot use the Container Registry.
     ```
     ibmcloud cr namespace-add <your-github-org>
     ```

-1. While Jenkins-X is installing, create an API key to authorize Jenkins-X to push to the Container Registry.
-For production environments, create a Service ID API Key with Container Registry write permissions.
+1. Create an API key which will be used to authorize Jenkins-X to push to the IBM Container Registry.
+(For production environments, create a Service ID API Key with Container Registry write permissions)
     ```
     ibmcloud iam api-key-create <key-name> -d "Jenkins X API Key" --file <filename>
     ```

-1. After Jenkins-X has installed, use jx create docker auth command to update the registry authorization.
+1. Go into the `jx` namespace created during the installation
     ```
-    jx create docker auth --host "de.icr.io" --user "iamapikey" --secret "<IAMAPIKEY>" --email "a@b.c"
+    jx ns jx
     ```

-1. Copy and rename the default secret to any environment namespaces that you are using.
-These steps update the secret for the jx-staging and jx-production namespaces.

-    OK
-    ```sh
-    kubectl get secret default-de-icr-io -o yaml -n default | sed 's/default/jx-staging/g' | kubectl -n jx-staging create -f -
+1. Use `jx create docker auth command` to update the registry authorization with your own API key
     ```
-    Output:
-    secret/jx-staging-de-icr-io created

-    NOK
+    jx create docker auth --host "de.icr.io" --user "iamapikey" --secret "<YOURAPIKEY>" --email "a@b.c"
+    ```

+1. Copy and rename the default secret to any environment namespaces that you are using with jx (here: dev, staging, production).
+These steps update the secret for the jx-dev, jx-staging and jx-production namespaces.
     ```sh
-    kubectl get secret default-de-icr-io -o yaml -n default | sed 's/default/jx-production/g' | kubectl -n jx-production create -f -
+    kubectl get secret default-de-icr-io -o yaml -n default | sed 's/default/jx-dev/g' | kubectl -n jx-dev create -f - kubectl get secret default-de-icr-io -o yaml -n default | sed 's/default/jx-staging/g' | kubectl -n jx-staging create -f - kubectl get secret default-de-icr-io -o yaml -n default | sed 's/default/jx-production/g' | kubectl -n jx-production create -f -
     ```
-    Output:
-    Error from server (NotFound): error when creating "STDIN": namespaces "jx-production" not found

-1. Patch the ServiceAccounts to use the pull secret in the new namespaces
+1. Patch the ServiceAccounts to use the pull secrets in the new namespaces

     ```
-    kubectl patch serviceaccount default -p '{"imagePullSecrets": [{"name": "jx-staging-de-icr-io"}]}' -n jx-staging
+    kubectl patch serviceaccount default -p '{"imagePullSecrets": [{"name": "jx-dev-de-icr-io"}]}' -n jx-dev kubectl patch serviceaccount default -p '{"imagePullSecrets": [{"name": "jx-staging-de-icr-io"}]}' -n jx-staging kubectl patch serviceaccount default -p '{"imagePullSecrets": [{"name": "jx-production-de-icr-io"}]}' -n jx-production
     ```
-    Output:
-    serviceaccount/default patched

 ## Test the project